 Lifespan: 8 to 14 pounds

-Origin of the Manx cat breed
+Origin of the Manx Cat Breed

-That due to the small population of island cats, what first began as a recessive gene “mutation”, that would have probably only occurred in one or two generations of cats had they occurred in a larger gene pool population was able to “establish” itself on this isolated island and develop into its own unique cat breed.
+The Manx cat breed traces its roots back to the Isle of Mann, a small, independent island about two hours by ferry west of the English coastline.
+And it was here that due to the small population of island cats, what first began as a recessive gene “mutation” that would have probably only occurred in one or two generations of cats had they happened in a larger gene pool population was able to “establish” itself on this isolated island and develop into its unique cat breed.

 Now we say that…

-Should point out that the “gene mutation” theory is only one of several different “competing theories” out there.
+The Manx results from a “genetic mutation” because that is the “leading” theory on how this cat came into existence.
+But we should point out that the “gene mutation” theory is only one of several different “competing theories” out there.

 Because there is also…

-We’re not sure which of these three competing theories are correct, what we can tell you is that all three are much better than the last which claims that the reason why the Manx doesn’t have a tail is because the Manx mothers used to “bite off” the tails of their kittens so as to prevent the Vikings (and later the Irish) from cutting them off and using them as good luck charms!
+Which of these three competing theories is correct?
+What we can tell you is that all three are much better than the last, which claims that the reason why the Manx doesn’t have a tail is because the Manx mothers used to “bite off” the bottoms of their kittens to prevent the Vikings (and later the Irish) from cutting them off and using them as good luck charms and with that said we figure, we’ll leave it up to you to decide which origin story is correct.

 What is known for sure is that…

-- “longies” aka normal-length tail,
+- “longies,” aka normal-length tails,

-- “stumpies” aka a short tail,
+- “stumpies,” aka a short seat,

-There’s also a last one called a “riser,” in which you can just see the bump of a bone at the end of their spine.
+There’s also a last one called a “riser,” in which you can see the bump of a bone at the end of the spine.
+But enough about tails.
+Let’s talk about the other features a Manx cat has.

 In general…

-Missing a tail, their bodies are broad and muscular, as are their thighs.
-And one additional “quirk” about them is that their hind legs are longer than their front legs, giving them the appearance of a rabbit.
+Manx cats are small to medium-sized.
+Their heads are round, as are their big eyes.
+Their eyes usually will have a hue variant of gold.
+And while they may be missing a tail, their bodies are broad and muscular, as are their thighs.
+One additional “quirk” about them is that their hind legs are longer than their front legs, giving them the appearance of a rabbit.
 (Fun fact: another folktale is that a Manx mated with a rabbit, giving it this look, and of course, the lack of a tail.)

-Now despite them…
+Now, despite them…

-A pain to groom at times because regardless of what “kind” of Manx you end up adopting, because these guys grew up in the Isle of Mann they do have a very thick double coat which will require periodic weekly grooming to be sure that they don’t shed all over your house.
+Being broad and muscular, they aren’t fatty but can be pretty heavy.
+They can weigh 8 to 10 pounds, or even a little less if they’re.
+And they can be a pain to groom at times because regardless of what “kind” of Manx you end up adopting because these guys grew up in the Isle of Mann, they do have a very thick double coat, which will require periodic weekly grooming to be sure that they don’t shed all over your house.

 A situation…